katrinafyi/comp4403-notes/Shift-Reduce Parsing.md

 - $[S' \to \bullet S, \left\{ \$ \right\}]$ has an **accept** action on EOF, and
 - $[N \to \alpha \bullet, T]$ with $N \ne S'$ has a **reduce $N \to \alpha$ on $x$** action for all $x \in T$.

 If no action matches the current state and input, it is a parse error.
+Note the lookahead set is only used to determine when to reduce.

 ### LR(1) conflicts